UniExeterRSE/intro-version-control/_episodes/05_making_repos.md

 Immediately after creating the repository you'll be taken to the repository's main page on GitHub.
-For now, the main thing to look at is the content under the _Code_ tab in the top left hand corner, which gives you a view of the contents of the repository.
+For now, the main thing to look at is the content under the _Code_ tab in the top-left corner, which gives you a view of the contents of the repository.
 (There won't be much in there to begin with, of course.)

-In the future, you can return to the repo by going to your main GitHub account page and finding it under the _Repositories_ tab.
+In the future, you can return to the repository by going to your main GitHub account page and finding it under the _Repositories_ tab.
 Notice that the URL for the repository has the format `https://github.com/user-name/repo-name` where `user-name` is your GitHub username and `repo-name` is the name you gave